‘The Walking Dead’ Season 7 Finale Photos, Promo, And Sneak Peek [Spoilers]

-The Walking Dead Season 7 finale is titled “The First Day Of The Rest Of Your Life” and airs this Sunday night on AMC.
+The Walking Dead Season 7 finale is titled “The First Day Of The Rest Of Your Life,” and the show airs this Sunday night on AMC.
 The network finally released promotional images for the upcoming episode.
 Even though they don’t reveal too much, the photos do give fans a hint of what to expect.

 TWD spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the zombie apocalypse TV show.